dclark202/auto-censoring/README.md

 ## Future implementation
 - Our main priority is to implement the ability for the user to add their own words to the list of words to be censored by highlighting additional words in the full transcript provided by the model
 - We also will continue to improve our models performance by training on larger sets of data.
 Finding adequate training data is one of the biggest challenges for improving our performance.
+Also in the works is censoring "explicit sounds", i.e., non-vocals noises that may be offensive (gun shots, sexually explicit sounds, etc.)

 ## Credits
-- This project was completed as part of the [Erdos Institute's](https://www.erdosinstitute.org/) Deep Learning Bootcamp in Summer 2025.
+- This project was completed as part of the [Erdos Institute](https://www.erdosinstitute.org/)'s Deep Learning Bootcamp in Summer 2025.
 - All training data comes from the [DALI Dataset](https://zenodo.org/records/2577915).